olivergrimes/servicefabric-topicactor-signalr/README.md

 }
 ```

-Any SignalR client subscribed to that particular topic will receive the update.
+Any SignalR connected client subscribed to that particular topic will receive the update.
 If a service doesn't have any clients subscribed to that topic, it won't receive the update.

 This repository contains the source for the nuget package and also a working demo example.

+---

+I've omitted the SignalR boilerplate setup and js client as that all remains the same, regardless of this library being used.
+In my implementations I have ensured the client re-subscribes if the websocket connection closes.
+This is because the actor proxy stored by the SignalR host service will be lost in the event of a failover, e.g. during a deployment.